wooorm/wooorm.github.io/readme.md

 # Hi!
 I’m Titus

-I write code relating to natural language, markup, and syntax trees, often for the web or Node.
-Most of my programming is [open source][gh].
+I work full-time on [open source][gh] maintaining 400+ projects that are downloaded 3B+ times a year.
+Most of my work is as a core team member of [unified][], building things for content (natural language, markdown, markup) with syntax trees, sponsored by [ZEIT, Gatsby, Netlify, and the community][oc].

-I also lecture about code, such as [data visualisation and frontend][tt], and [backend][be].
+I used to teach [data visualisation, frontend][tt], and [backend][be] for a while.

-> Some news!
-> unified, the ecosystem which includes a lot of my open source work, is now
-> a [collective][].
-> Learn why you, like Zeit and Gatsby, should sponsor or back us,
-> [on Medium][medium].

 ## Things I make

 *   [`unified`](https://unifiedjs.com)
-    – Text processing umbrella
+    – Content compiler
 *   [`remark`](https://github.com/remarkjs/remark#readme)
     – Markdown processor built on `unified`
 *   [`retext`](https://github.com/retextjs/retext#readme)